Discover the top things to do in and around the beautiful county town of Taunton in Somerset.

-I recently visited Taunton for a long weekend, staying at Castle House apartment in Taunton Castle, thanks to Classic Cottages.
-It was my first visit to Taunton, the county town of Somerset in the South West of England.
+I recently visited Taunton for a long weekend, staying at Castle House apartment in Taunton Castle.
+It was my first visit to Taunton, which is the county town of Somerset in the South West of England.

 Sheppy’s House of Cider

 Of course, Somerset is well known for its cider.
 And Sheppy’s are one of the world’s oldest premium craft cider makers, going back through the family for over 200 years.
-They now blend traditional cider making skills with modern technology to create a range of fine ciders.
+Today, they blend their traditional cider making skills with modern technology to create a range of fine ciders.

 So if you want to try Sheppy’s ciders for yourself, I would recommend paying a visit to Sheppy’s House of Cider.
 It is about a 15 minute drive from Taunton town centre, so it’s ideal to call in there on your way to Taunton.